 Google Analytics Heat Map: How to Use

-A heat map is a tool that shows in which areas of the website the visitors’ attention and the main activity is concentrated during google analytics.
+A heat map is a tool that shows which areas of the website attract visitors’ attention, and the main activity is concentrated on Google Analytics.
 The data on the Google Analytics heat map is visualized using a color gradient: warm colors show the places where users are most interested, and cold colors show the places with the least concentration of attention.
-Thus, everything in this google analytics is as clear and simple as possible.
+Thus, this Google Analytics is as clear and simple as possible.
 Heat maps are a great way to look at the website through users’ eyes and assess weaknesses in optimization.

-The data obtained with heat maps in google analytics are the key to improving the selling power of the website, reducing the number of bounces, and increasing the duration of user sessions.
-In other words, such heat map google analytics contributes to the point optimization of behavioral metrics, which directly affects the site’s effectiveness and remains a key ranking factor in SEO.
+The data obtained with heat maps in Google Analytics are key to improving the website’s selling power, reducing the number of bounces, and increasing the duration of user sessions.
+In other words, such heat maps in Google Analytics contribute to the point optimization of behavioral metrics, which directly affects the site’s effectiveness and remains a key ranking factor in SEO.

 What Is a Google Analytics Heat Map?